Jinxex/RexBot/README.md

 ```
 TOKEN = 123456789abcde
 ```
-3. the is on cloudcord and py-cord written
+3. the is on littxlecord and py-cord written
 4. If you have any questions or would like to install something, write to me on DM  (littxle_)